Iceberg Orders Tracker

 Large traders have multiple alternatives to choose from to execute large amounts effectively, and each has its own pros and cons.

-- Allows to hide the hidden size of the order.
+- Allows hiding the hidden size of the order.

 - Other market participants cannot detect the moment of placement or cancellation of the Iceberg order.